 80m Delta Loop Sequencer

-These relays are controlled via an optional SEQ control unit that is configured for each of associated antennas.
-All of these relays are wired in series with the power lead for the 8-Circle Receive Array.
+These relays are controlled via an optional SEQ control unit configured for each of the associated antennas.
+These relays are wired in series with the power lead for the 8-Circle Receive Array.
 Whenever any radio transmits on any band from 160m – 60m on one of the low-band Tx antennas, the associated relay is first opened (with appropriate delay) before Tx is enabled.
 This approach implements a multi-radio low-band sequencer across the four radios in our station.
 The control logic also powers down the array when it is not in use by any radio.

 Virtual Rotator For 8-Circle Receive Array

 The other “special” step involved in the integration of our 8-Circle Receive Array was the implementation of a “virtual rotator” for it.
 This involves creating a table in the system configuration which maps all possible headings to one of the eight available direction settings for this antenna.
 Once this is configured, the antenna behaves as if it had a conventional rotator associated with it.
 When it’s selected, loggers like the DXLab Suite and N1MM can automatically steer the antenna to the best possible direction selection to work a given station.
 The front panel rotator controls on the SMDs can also be used to turn the antenna just as if it had a “real” rotator.